 - Plans and Pricing: Blooom offers three paid plans: DIY ($45 per year), Standard ($120 per year), and Unlimited ($250 per year).
 DIY is a self-directed portfolio optimization tool, while Standard and Unlimited operate as robo-advisors for your retirement account(s), complete with access to human advisors if you wish.

 - Minimum Required to Invest: Blooom does not have a minimum account balance requirement.

 Blooom markets itself as a “robo-advisor for your 401(k).”
 Around a retirement account fee analyzer developed to help everyday investors ferret out hidden fees that can sap investment returns, Blooom has built a thriving robo-advisor operating on an annual fee model — not an assets under management model, as Betterment and many of its alternatives do.

-If you have multiple employer accounts or want the flexibility to add more in the future, Blooom’s Ultimate plan is for you.
-In addition to allowing unlimited accounts, it comes with priority access to Blooom’s in-house advisors via live chat.
+If you have multiple employer accounts or want the flexibility to add more in the future, Blooom’s Ultimate plan could be for you.
+In addition to allowing unlimited accounts that belong to you, it comes with priority access to Blooom’s in-house advisors via live chat.

 For more, check out our Blooom review.

 Despite the bounty of suitable replacements for this particular robo-advisor, Betterment remains one of the best options for hands-off investors with long time horizons and a distaste for high asset management fees.
 After surveying the field, you might well conclude that the best “alternative” to Betterment is Betterment itself.

 If not, you have no shortage of choices here.
 Whether you ultimately land on a full-service brokerage like Charles Schwab or an account fee analyzer turned robo-advisor like Blooom, you can rest assured your money is in good hands.
 And you can get ready to fire your financial advisor, if you still have one.